alejandroaviles/fkpt/README.md

 **Other people who contributed to this code**:
 - Mario A. Rodriguez-Meza

+Special thanks to Sebastien Fromenteau and [Hernán E. Noriega](https://github.com/henoriega) for constructing the Python interface.
 #

-We thank Sebastien Fromenteau and [Hernán E. Noriega](https://github.com/henoriega) for constructing the Python interface.

-HS is the only modified gravity model implemented so far.
+Hu-Sawicky f(R) is the only modified gravity model implemented so far.
 It is straightforward to do it for other models, hope I can find the time to do it soon.
 Contact me if you have questions about how to do it.